Selection Principles for Gaia: Tangled Nature Model

 The Tangled Nature Model (TNM) of Christensen et. al. \cite{Christensen:2002} is an agent based model designed to explore the idea of co-evolution.
 In this section we will argue, building on the ideas in \cite{Arthur:2017}, that the TNM is not simply a toy model.
 We will show that the average behaviour of the TNM describes the solution to an extremely general growth equation.
 Moreover we will show that the usual fitness function of the TNM is simply the first order expansion of a general fitness function, and the extension of \cite{Arthur:2017} is essentially to consider all possible two species interaction terms.
 Thus any multi-species growth model close to equilibrium will look like the TNM.
 This section is important motivation towards justifying the use of the TNM to make broad conclusions about ecosystem dynamics, but it can be skipped by readers only interested in our model simulations and discussions of Gaia.

-To start assume we have a number of species, $S$, with species labelled $i$ having population $N_i$.
-Define the total population as $N = \sum_i^S N_i$ where this and all the sums are over all extant species.
-To simplify the notation in the following we use the convention that repeated indices are summed, unless they appear on both sides of an equation.
-Define the species vector $\vec{N} = (N_1, N_2, \ldots, N_S)$ and the relative population vector as $\vec{n} = (n_1, n_2, \ldots, n_S)$ where $n_i = \frac{N_i}{N}$.
-The most general growth equation is simply that the rate of change of $N_i$ is some function of all the other individuals in the system.
+To start assume we have a number of species, $D$, with each species labelled $i$ having population $N_i$.
+Define the total population as $N = \sum_i N_i$ where this and all the sums are over all extant species.
+Define the species vector $\vec{N} = (N_1, N_2, \ldots, N_D)$ and the relative population vector as $\vec{n} = (n_1, n_2, \ldots, n_D)$ where $n_i = \frac{N_i}{N}$ is the relative population.
+The most general growth equation is simply that the rate of change of $i$'s population, $N_i$, is some function of all the other individuals in the system.

-Assuming that all members of the same species are equivalent (in particular that there is no aging) we can write down a set of general growth equations, known as the generalised Lotka-Volterra equations\cite{Campbell:1961},
+Assuming that all members of the same species are equivalent (in particular that there is no aging) we can write down a set of general growth equations, known as the generalised Lotka-Volterra equations \cite{Campbell:1961},

 where $f_i$ is a fitness function.
 Any reasonable function $f_i$, meant to model an ecology should have at least one equilibrium at $\vec{N} = 0$ i.e. no individuals present.
 We can expand $f_i$ around this equilibrium